 Once you have purchased your new stem, you can install it into your faucet.
 You should also replace the seat at this time.
 You can remove and replace the seat with an Allen wrench or a seat removal tool.
 Turn the seat counterclockwise to loosen, clockwise to tighten.

-Here are some quick tips to guide you through installing the new stem:
+Here are some How to "quick tips" to guide you through installing the new stem:

 Now is a great time to upgrade your faucet’s appearance with